sven-spb/alien-domains/README.md

 Feel free to fork the repository and submit pull requests.
 All contributions are welcome!

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE-MIT](LICENSE-MIT) or <https://opensource.org/licenses/MIT> file for details.
+See the [LICENSE](LICENSE) or <https://opensource.org/licenses/MIT> file for details.

 Enjoy! 🎉